waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 ### Changes:

+**Merge Change Files Before Updating** 8/22/2023

+ - Added mergeChanges() function to "op_update_db.sh" script.
+Now when we have more than one change files;
+   they are merged first before applying the update.
+This requires *osmium* to be installed.

 **Areas Making & Updates**

  - In "op_make_areas.sh" script I have changed the IMAX loop counter to 10.
 Down from 100.